izilly/izdvd/README.rst

         can be explicitly specified on the command line.

     **izdvdmenu**
-        Outputs a DVD menu (a set of video and xml files that can be used to create a DVD with dvdauthor)
+        Outputs a DVD menu: an mpeg2 video file multiplexed with subtitles (buttons), suitable for use with dvdauthor or other dvd authoring software.

     **izdvdbg**
-        Outputs a set of image and xml files that can be used to create a DVD menu with spumux (part of the dvdauthor package)
+        Outputs a DVD menu background: a set of image and xml files that can be used to create a DVD menu with spumux (part of the dvdauthor package) or other dvd authoring software.

+        One of the output images is the menu background, all others are buttons on a transparent canvas.
+In the case of a 16:9 widescreen menu, there are two sets of buttons created: one for viewing on a 16:9 display and another for viewing letterboxed on a 4:3 display.
+To make a DVD menu, both of these should be multiplexed into the menu video as separate subtitle streams.
+This is handled automatically if using either of the other two scripts (**izdvd** and **izdvdmenu**).
+Note: other ways to view 16:9 menus on a 4:3 display are allowed by the DVD spec but not supported by these scripts.

 Requirements